This is the multi-page printable view of this section. Click here to print.

 docker compose up -d

 Go to http://localhost to check out your vault.
-You can login with:
+You can login with the credentials you specified in VAULT_INITIAL_USER and VAULT_INITIAL_PASSWORD.

 Change your password, and possibly username, and start using your vault.